 -

-Since the cluster uses Azure RBAC we need to go through an authentication process to gain access to the cluster.
+Since the cluster uses Azure RBAC, we need to go through an authentication process to gain access to the cluster.

 - Run the following command to authenticate: